 These unique looking crispy lotus root chips, look fascinating and taste even better.
 Something fun and different from the everyday potato chip!
 Careful with these ones, they are very addictive!

 - 1 medium lotus root (sliced 1/8 inch thick)

 - salt (to taste)

-Add the lotus root a few at a time (careful not to overcrowd the pan) and cook for 3 minutes or until golden brown.
-(When you take them out they are still cooking and will continue to brown so remove them before they get too brown)
+- Add the slices a few at a time (careful not to overcrowd the pan) and cook for 3 minutes or until golden brown.
+(When you take them out, they will continue to brown so remove them before they get too brown)